Drama Juniors (Marathi TV series)

-Drama Juniors is an Indian Marathi language talent search reality television show airing on Zee Marathi.
+Drama Juniors is an Indian Marathi language talent search reality television show which aired on Zee Marathi.
 This show features drama skit performances by children aged 2 to 14.
 It is judged by Amruta Khanvilkar and Sankarshan Karhade and hosted by Shreya Bugde.

 The show was announced in December 2023 on Zee Marathi's social media handles, along with two other fiction series.
 In early June 2024, a promotional announcement featuring Khanvilkar, Karhade, Bugde, and a few child actors was launched.
 The series premiered with the Mega Auditions on 22 June 2024.

 Concept

-The show format is a captivating talent competition designed to discover and nurture young drama enthusiasts.
-Featuring a series of engaging acts, it tests the participants' creativity, spontaneity, and acting skills.
-This delightful showcase highlights the extraordinary talents of child actors, with performances that encompass acting, dancing, and various performing arts, all presented on a grand stage.
+The show format is a talent competition designed to discover and nurture young drama enthusiasts.
+Featuring a series of acts, it tests the participants' creativity, spontaneity, and acting skills.
+This showcase highlights the talents of child actors, with performances that encompass acting, dancing, and various performing arts.